 UPDATE: after this article was published in the Nation, it was announced there would be no repeat run-off and the results of the initial run-off would stand.
-We will follow up this still developing story in our next issue.
+We will follow up this still developing story in a future issue.

 A band council election in Nemaska will see an unprecedented repeat of the run-off vote for Chief and Deputy Chief after Returning Officer Tina Wapachee annulled the results of the April 23 election.
 Among the complaints about the election process is that as many as 20 voters faxed their ballots from Las Vegas.